Pirussa/lei-22-s2-1da-g02/docs/SprintD/US017/US017_ImportLegacyData.md

-# US 015 - Check and export vaccination statistics
+# US 017 - Import Data from a Legacy System

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a **Center Coordinator**, I intend to **check** and **export** vaccination statistics.
+As a **Center Coordinator**, I want to import data from a legacy system that was used in the past to manage centers.
-I want to export, to a csv file, the total number of fully vaccinated users per day.

 ### 1.2.
 Customer Specifications and Clarifications